 The right t-shirt design and printing service will make you look like a hero for your organization, group, or company!

 You already know that well-designed custom t-shirts are among the most effective fundraising and merchandising products.
-They offer your audience more engaging alternative ways to support your work without simply making a donation.
+They offer your audience a more engaging way to support your work without simply making a donation.

 This means that designing and producing your shirts through a service that handles every step of the process (like Bonfire!) is the best move you can make.